Statistics Explained

 EU data comes from Eurostat’s COMEXT database.

 COMEXT is the Eurostat reference database for international trade in goods.
-It provides access not only to both recent and historical data from the EU Member States but also to statistics of a significant number of non-EU countries.
+It provides access not only to both recent and historical data from the EU countries but also to statistics of a significant number of non-EU countries.
 International trade aggregated and detailed statistics disseminated from Eurostat's website are compiled from COMEXT data according to a monthly process.
 Because COMEXT is updated on a daily basis, data published on the website may differ from data stored in COMEXT in case of recent revisions.

 European statistics on international trade in goods are compiled according to the EU concepts and definitions and may, therefore, differ from national data published by Member States.